Ducky-Chickens/bangazon-API-sprint1/README.md

   - You can get the information on a single computer by runnning a GET call to http://localhost:8080/payment-types/{paymentTypeID}
   > Note you need to have the unique ID number

-- _PATCH_: update the info on a specific payment type by running a PUT call to http://localhost:8080/payment-types/{payTypeID}
+- _PATCH_: update the info on a specific payment type by running a PATCH call to http://localhost:8080/payment-types/{payTypeID}

   - Running a PATCH requires that you submit the desired column and value to be edited.
   - Example: